MaxiGames/MaxiGames.js/DEVELOPING.md

 - Use `camelCase` for variables, `PascalCase` for classes, types, interfaces, enums.
 - `// spaces after comment markers`
+- When only exporting one item, use a default export, otherwise named exports.
+- Always use ES module syntax
 - Descriptive variable names... most of the time
 - Write useful comments; don't write any if unneeded